-Black v-neck or cardigan uniform sweater/vest or black/royal school sweatshirt.
+Black cardigan uniform sweater or black school sweatshirt.
 Only uniform shirts are to be worn under sweatshirts.
-Sweaters, vests, and sweatshirts must be purchased from the Spokane Uniform House.
+Sweaters and sweatshirts must be purchased from the Spokane Uniform House.
 These items are to be worn as a shirt and not as an accessory (i.e. around the waist etc.).
 Coats, non-uniform sweatshirts, sweaters or vests are not to be worn in class.
-A fleece ¼ zip black sweatshirt is available from the Uniform House for 7th and 8th graders only.

 Hats are not to be worn inside any school/parish building.

-Simple colors: white, dark green, royal blue or black crew or knee socks or footed tights must be worn.
-Leggings are not allowed.
-Nylons allowed for 7th and 8th grade girls only.
+Only white or black crew or knee socks.
+Black or white footed tights may be worn.
+Leggings must be full length, ending at the ankle.
+Nylons may be worn.
 Socks must be clearly visible above the shoe.

 Appropriate school shoes should be worn for school.
 Shoes are to be closed heel and toe for safety.
 “Toe separation” foot wear is not appropriate for school.
 Socks must be worn with shoes.
 Lace shoes must be tied.
 Cleats are not allowed.
 No boots of any kind are part of the school uniform.
 Snow boots may be worn but students must change into regular shoes after arriving at school.

 It is not encouraged, but if worn it must be lightly and tastefully applied.
 This choice is reserved for the 7th and 8th grade girls only.
 Body, face, and hair glitter is not to be worn.
 Visible body tattoos (stick-on, etc.) are not to be worn.